 - Do heavier lifts with fewer reps and sets, instead of lighter weights with more reps/sets.

 - Limit your workouts to about an hour.
-Longer workouts can actually begin to have a negative effect on the hormone.
+This decreases your chance for negative impact related to longer workouts that can actually begin to have a negative effect on the hormone.

 - Stick with it.
 Studies show the greatest increases in testosterone among men who practice long-term resistance training.